Asian American Literature Poetry Videos

 The videos on this channel have all been produced by students of Asian American Literature (ICS 24 and ELIT 24) at De Anza College in Cupertino, California.

 Asian American Literature at De Anza College is unique for a number of reasons.
 First of all, almost everyone who takes this course is of Asian or mixed-Asian descent.
 This fact profoundly influences the dynamics of the course.
 “Asian Americans” are not simply the object of study; rather, most of the participants in the course are themselves directly involved in producing Asian America, and all participants in the course participate in producing Asian American Literature.
 Secondly, De Anza College is one of the few places where Ethnic Studies remains strong.
-Ethnic Studies at De Anza College is housed in the department of Intercultural Studies, and along with World Languages and International Studies it forms the division of International and Intercultural Studies.
+Ethnic Studies at De Anza College is housed in the department of Intercultural Studies, and along with Women's Studies, World Languages and International Studies it forms the division of International and Intercultural Studies.
 Like every Ethnic Studies formation in the US, Intercultural Studies has had to ward off repeated threats to its existence.
 However, ICS has at De Anza College managed to become central to the life of the campus and the experiences of many of its students of color.
 The relative strength of Ethnic Studies at De Anza allows students and faculty the necessary space to grow and develop without continually fending off attacks.
 Finally, De Anza College is located in Silicon Valley, a region that is a major hub of migration between Asia and the US.
 The growth of the Asian American population in the region served by De Anza College has been symbiotic with the growth of Silicon Valley.
 The region during the 1980s and 1990s attracted many people of Asian descent because of the availability of jobs in engineering and electronics assembly.
 Meanwhile, from that time to the present Asian Americans have captured a great deal of political power and influence within the region.
 The Asian Pacific American Leadership Institute housed at De Anza College has been a crucial institutional site for building this political power.

 In the Fall of 2013 the Asian American Literature course focused on the production of poetry videos.
 During the first part of the quarter the class surveyed videos of Asian American poets reciting their poems, and every student in the class wrote at least one poem.
 During the second part of the quarter students made videos as groups, and each of the videos feature poems written by students in the class.